metaplex-foundation/docs/docs/01-programs/02-candy-machine/10-available-guards/05-freeze-sol-payment.md

 ## Mint Settings

-The TODO guard contains the following Mint Settings:
+The Freeze Sol Payment guard contains the following Mint Settings:

-- **TODO**: TODO.
+- **Destination**: The address of the wallet that should eventually receive all payments related to this guard.
+- **NFT Rule Set** (optional): The Rule Set of the minted NFT, if we are minting a Programmable NFT with a Rule Set.

 Note that, if you’re planning on constructing instructions without the help of our SDKs, you will need to provide these Mint Settings and more as a combination of instruction arguments and remaining accounts.
 See the [Candy Guard’s program documentation](https://github.com/metaplex-foundation/mpl-candy-machine/tree/main/programs/candy-guard#freezesolpayment) for more details.